 1. Draft a Will

-About 60% of Americans don’t have a will.
-Setting up one can be simpler than it seems.
+About 67% of Americans don’t have a will.
+Setting up a will can be simpler than it seems.
 A will is a document that outlines how you want things handled after you pass away, including distribution of assets and how any minor children to be cared for.

 Then, you can follow the execution instructions, which typically include signing your will in front of eligible witnesses.
 Check your state’s individual requirements.
 Sometimes, you must have your will notarized in order to become valid.
 Many banks and public libraries offer this service for free.